NewsLocal NewsYour Voice

 and last updated

-There's about 12 businesses in Belton that could see some changes in who they serve and how they operates as the City Council considers banning No Chance gaming machines.
+There are about 12 businesses in Belton that could see changes in who they serve and how they operate as the City Council considers banning "no chance" game machines.

 'Why didn't I get a letter?': Belton considers ban on No Chance gaming machines